microfossil/ImageJ-LabView-Scripts/README.md

 # ImageJ-Scripts
-ImageJ scripts developed for automated microfossil images processing and segmentation.
+In this repository are stored ImageJ scripts that were developed for automated microfossil images processing and segmentation.

+MorFo_.ijm: Automated processing of a folder of images that will binarise them, separate particles that are in contact with each other, measure several morphological parameters for each particle, and export processed images and results in two tables: one for each particle, and one for each sample (averaged).
+For more information: https://theguyonhismicroscope.wordpress.com/morfo/